Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring: Property of the partial identification bounds for CATE

 \begin{proposition} Let $\mu^{-}(x, a)$ and $\mu^{+}(x, a)$ be the lower bound and upper bound of the CAPO.
 The width of the bound for the CAPO is then

 where $\gamma(x, a)$ is the known sensitivity function, and where the censoring strength $\xi(x, a)$ is the probability of patients being censored given covariates and treatments.
-The width of bounds shrinks to zero under either of the following conditions: (a) when strong domain knowledge removes uncertainty about post-dropout survival; or (b)~when $\xi(x, a) = 0$, which corresponds to the absence of censoring. \end{proposition} \begin{proof} See Supplement~\ref{app:proof_width}. \end{proof}
+The bounds are informative under either of the following conditions: (a) when strong domain knowledge removes uncertainty about post-dropout survival; or (b)~when $\xi(x, a) = 0$, which corresponds to the absence of censoring. \end{proposition}

-The above proposition characterizes when our partial identification bounds become informative.
-Hence, our bounds are particularly well-suited for settings with low or moderate censoring: when the censoring strength goes to zero, the width also shrinks to zero, thus ensuring consistency with standard methods.
-At the same time, the bounds are still clinically useful because they provide valid and interpretable results under informative censoring, thereby helping clinicians identify patient subgroups that reliably benefit from treatment but without relying on potentially biased survival models.
+\begin{proof} See Appendix~\ref{app:proof_width}. \end{proof} The above proposition characterizes when our partial identification bounds become informative.
+Hence, our bounds are particularly well-suited for settings with low or moderate censoring: when censoring is low, the width of bounds remains tight even if $\gamma(x, a)$ is misspecified; when censoring is high, but domain knowledge is available to construct $\gamma(x, a)$, the bounds remain informative.
+Hence, this ensures that our framework provides valid and interpretable results under informative censoring, thereby helping clinicians identify patient subgroups that reliably benefit from treatment without relying on potentially biased survival models.

-\subsection{\method: A meta-learner for estimating the bounds}
+\section{\method: A meta-learner for estimating the bounds}

 We now develop a two-stage meta-learner, called \method, for estimating bounds from Theorem~\ref{thm:bounds}.
-For simplicity, we first derive the two-stage meta-learner for the CAPOs; the corresponding bounds for the CATE can be obtained directly by taking the difference between two CAPOs (see Supplement~\ref{app:survb-learner_cate} for details).
+For simplicity, we first derive the two-stage meta-learner for the CAPOs; the corresponding bounds for the CATE can be obtained directly by taking the difference between two CAPOs (see Appendix~\ref{app:survb-learner_cate} for details).
 Importantly, our two-stage meta-learner is flexible and can be instantiated with arbitrary machine learning methods (including, e.g., linear models or neural networks).